igloughlen/frankenstarkers/README.md

 The most popular front-end framework for developing responsive, mobile first projects on the web.

 [**Responsive Nav**](http://responsive-nav.com/)
 Responsive Nav is a tiny JavaScript plugin which weighs only ~1KB minified and Gzip’ed, and helps you to create a toggled navigation for small screens.
 It uses touch events and CSS3 transitions for the best possible performance.
 It also contains a “clever” workaround that makes it possible to transition from height: 0 to height: auto, which isn’t normally possible with CSS3 transitions.
-View live demo or resize this window to see the plugin in action.